Where can this degree take me?

 What will I study?

-All Master of Divinity students must complete field education and internship requirements.
-Learn more about field ed & internship here.
+All Master of Divinity students must complete an internship.
+Learn more about internships here.

 What are the prerequisites for admission to this program?

 To qualify, applicants must have completed a bachelor’s degree in a field related to Christian ministry, pre-seminary studies, biblical studies, or theological studies within the past five years.
 Other degrees, however, may be considered; talk to an Admissions Counselor if you’re interested but unsure about your qualifications.
 You’ll need to have done a good amount of coursework (with a grade of “B” or better and a GPA of 3.25 or higher) in church history, biblical and theological studies, mission and evangelism studies, and ministry and preaching courses, as well as cultural engagement and supervised ministry experiences.
 (See full prerequisites for the hourly requirements; you may be admitted with several hours of deficiency, but these must be made up and will prevent you from completing the AP MDiv in as short a time.)

 Advanced Placement Master of Divinity Prerequisites

 You’ll need to have undergraduate coursework in the following areas: